mlangbehn/automated-monitoring-service-deployment-with-cuttle/README.md

 ## Environment

-You'll find the inventory for this deployment scenario in [envs/example/monitor](envs/example/monitor).
+You'll find the inventory for this deployment scenario in [monitor](monitor).
-The majority of our settings are in [group_vars/all](envs/example/monitor/group_vars/all.yml) but you may find some in [defaults.yml]([group_vars/all](envs/example/defaults.yml) or some vagrant overrides in [vagrant.yml](envs/example/vagrant.yml).
+The majority of our settings are in [monitor/group_vars/all.yml](monitor/group_vars/all.yml) but you may find some in [defaults.yml](defaults.yml) or some vagrant overrides in [monitor/vagrant.yml](monitor/vagrant.yml).

-I'll be using the `--provisioner=vagrant` option in `ursula-cli` to do the deployment which means that Vagrant will use the file [envs/example/monitor/vagrant.yml](envs/example/monitor/vagrant.yml) to build the VMs and [envs/example/vagrant.yml](envs/example/vagrant.yml) to load any additional ansible variables specific to the vagrant environment.
+I'll be using the `--provisioner=vagrant` option in `ursula-cli` to do the deployment which means that Vagrant will use the file [monitor/vagrant.yml](monitor/vagrant.yml) to build the VMs and load any additional ansible variables specific to the vagrant environment.
 I've tried to keep any values dynamic so this should work on the cloud or somewhere other than Vagrant with minimal changes.

 ## Architecture